bz-projects/hide-block/README.md

 ### Documentation & Support

-Got a problem or need help with Easy SVG Support?
+Got a problem or need help with Hide Block?
 Than you can write me an e-mail: info@benjamin-zekavica.de or you can ask your question in the forums section.